chaos-mesh/website/versioned_docs/version-2.7.3/use-grafana-data-source.md

 - **Kind**

-  > Filter by kind (PodChaos, NetworkChaos, Schedule...).
+  > Filter by kind (e.g., PodChaos, NetworkChaos, Schedule).
 You can also input an arbitrary kind if you implement a new kind in Chaos Mesh.

 - **Limit**

   > Limit the number of events.

-All of them will be passed as parameters to the `/api/events` API.
+All of them are passed as parameters to the `/api/events` API.

 ## Variables